MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-dataclassification-method.md

 # ErrorInfo.DataClassification([DataClassification]) Method
 > **Version**: _Available or changed with runtime version 3.0._

-Specifies the severity level of the error.
-Values include 'Critical', 'Error', 'Warning', 'Normal', and 'Verbose'
+Specifies the classification of the error.
+Values include 'CustomerContent', 'EndUserIdentifiableInformation', 'EndUserPseudonymousIdentifiers', 'AccountData', 'OrganizationIdentifiableInformation', 'SystemMetadata', and 'ToBeClassified'

 ## Syntax